TechnikInc/openFDA-DevelopmentPrototype/README.md

 •	Edit .travis.yml file to point to the correct AWS instances and access keys
 •	Track and monitor the status of your deployments through [Amazon CloudWatch](http://aws.amazon.com/cloudwatch/) real-time monitoring tools.

 l.
-The prototype and underlying platforms are openly licensed and free of charge using the MIT free software license
+The prototype and underlying platforms are openly licensed and free of charge using the MIT free software license.

 ----------